A Collection of History and Reminiscences to Highlight the 1990-1992 Anniversary Celebrations

 Increased knowledge has stirred our hearts, too.
 Our missions pledge has grown to $2,200, plus special gifts and Thank Offering Boxes.
 Pledges are received and added to those funds from the fellowship meals we serve – mostly conference committees.
 Last year we dispensed funds to conference retirement homes, the Methodist Hospital, Church Children’s Homes of Philadelphia and Reading, to many other groups, and to mail medical supplies to Zaire.

 Our women are found in many local volunteer situations and in district

 conference and jurisdictional positions.
-Pat Rettew is presently a visitor to a woman in Berks Prison as a result of the program at our Annual Conference Meeting
+Pat Rettew is presently a visitor to a woman in Berks Prison as a result of the program at our Annual Conference Meeting in June.

 Yes, we live today, we learn, pray and try to make Tomorrow a better day.